YukiAtsusaka/cWise/README.md

 # cWise: A (Cross)Wise Method to Analyze Sensitive Survey Questions

-This R package implements the methods proposed by Atsusaka and Stevenson (2020) "Bias-Corrected Crosswise Estimators for Sensitive Inquiries" (Working Paper).
+This R package implements the methods proposed by Atsusaka and Stevenson (2020) ["Bias-Corrected Crosswise Estimators for Sensitive Inquiries"](https://github.com/YukiAtsusaka/working-paper/blob/master/WP_BiasCorrectedCM.pdf).
 Our workhorse function is `bc.est` which generates a bias-corrected crosswise estimate of the proportion of individuals with sensitive attributes. `cmBound` applies our sensitivity analysis to crosswise data without the anchor question. `cmreg` and `cmreg.p` implement crosswise regressions in which the latent sensitive trait can be used as an outcome or as a predictor, respectively.
 A simulated crosswise data is saved as `cmdata`.